 - Loss of enjoyment of life, and more.

-When Do I Have to File a Miami Whiplash Claim?
+How Long Do I Have to File a Miami Whiplash Claim?

 You may be entitled to compensation if someone else caused your whiplash injury.
 However, your right to file a claim will not last forever.
 Florida law imposes strict statutes of limitations in all personal injury cases.